mhassans/hgcal-linkmapping/README.md

 ## Installation

-If you don't have python and the relevant packages installed please run: `source install_packages.sh` If you additionally need `ROOT` installed, then uncomment the final line in that file.
+- If you don't have python and the relevant packages installed please run: `source install_packages.sh`.
+Note the size of the installation is around 4GB.
 Then each time you start a new session run: `source start_mapping_env.sh`

+- If you have python and can install your own packages the relevant ones are:
+    - numpy
+    - matplotlib
+    - pandas
+    - pyyaml
+    - scikit-learn
+    - ROOT
+    - root_numpy

 ## `main.py`